Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

-b) Using an evolvable model of affect we show that a social preference can be encoded in the agent through evolution and social maintenance alone can result in the encoding of a social preference.
-This takes into account the social consequences of taking up too many resources and is encoded across the weights of the disposition mechanism.
-One could argue that this is a simple form of social preference encoded into the model.
-Social preferences (non-material agent motivations such as concern for how others will react to an individual breaking a social norm), are instantiated by emotions and are invoked to explain why organisms act in an altruistic manner\cite{frank_passions_1988}.
-In most models these preferences are often hardcoded into models (e.g normative concern/ guilt \cite{alexander_staller_introducing_2001, cimpeanu_co-evolution_2023} and explanations about how they emerge evolutionary from purely material concerns are thin on the ground and assume trivial mappings between genes and behaviour that omit mechanism\cite{bowles_cooperative_2013,gavrilets_collective_2017}.
-We demonstrate that this is a simple way moral preferences can be encoded in a distributed manner in mood with social maintenance via normative punishment as the mechanism for agents to evolve social preferences.
-This provides a possible path to seeing how social motivations/sentiments can evolve from purely material incentives encoded in simple mechanisms present in many phyla.
+Using an evolvable model of mood, we show that evolution and punishment alone can result in the encoding of a social preference in a mood mechanism.
+This mood mechanism takes into account the negative social consequences of taking up too many resources, encoded in a distributed manner across the weights of the mood mechanism, and gets the agent to act in a socially adaptive manner.
+This is in contrast to other models of social preference, where preferences are often hardcoded into models (e.g normative concern/ guilt \cite{alexander_staller_introducing_2001, cimpeanu_evolutionary_2025} and explanations about how they emerge evolutionary from purely material concerns i.e. purely from individual level self interest are thin on the ground and assume trivial mappings between genes and behaviour that omit mechanism \cite{bowles_cooperative_2013,gavrilets_collective_2017}.
+We provide a possible mechanism for how social motivations/preferences can evolve from purely material incentives and normative social interaction.
+In other words, social preferences are co-constructed in a decentralised manner through agents manipulating each other's fitness through normative punishment.
+This also goes to show that there is no objectively good mood mechanism, but that it depends on the interactions between the agent and the environment (in this case social environment).
+In other words, there is no "right way" to feel; it is subjective, it depends on what is adaptive given the context.

-The above mechanism allows multiple concerns to be encoded in one i.e. mood reflecting both lack of food but also level of punishment.
-One could start thinking of mood as funnelling certain goals into one.
-One may feel bad when they don not get what they are individually interested in but also when socially shamed (i.e. ones mood depends on what others think of you).
-If an agent maximises for feeling "good" then they are implicitly capturing multiple goals in one "utility" to maximise.
-This can be the basis for brains or in this case simple affective mechanisms becoming socially entangled and therefore socially rational \cite{hertwig_fast_2009}.